Philocoder93/smart_search/README.md

 7. As a User I need the machine to remember my most looked at articles and put them higher in the search returns in order to find all and only what I'm looking for.
 8. As a User I need the machine to remember my most searched search terms and use them fill in the search when not every search term is filled in order to find all and only data that is salient to my search.
 9. As a User I need to be able to turn off the smart features of the search in order to find things other than the ones that I normally look for and discover new things.

+* Features not yet implemented:
+1. Search isn't actually 'smart' yet, need to implement more precise search options
+2. Need to implement learning functionality into search
+3. Need to clean up the front end a bit

+* approach taken: see pseudo

+* features: full crud for posts, basic search functionality for posts.